livinNector/proqtor/README.md

 - `proq create` - create a empty proq file templates for authoring the programming questions.
 - `proq evaluate` - evaluate the test cases configured using the build and compile process defined proq files.
+- `proq correct` - corrects the given proq by computing the outputs from the inputs and the solution given.
+- `proq export-test-cases` - export the test cases into a folder with two subfolders public and private with the inputs and outputs as text files.
+- `proq show-code` - Displays the different sections of the code block in a highlighted manner.
 - `proq export` - export a **proq file** or a **proq set config file** as JSON, html or pdf.

 ### Examples